Penn State Team

 Jennifer Williams, Penn State researcher, works in data organization for Shale Network and also works to lead the Teen Shale Network.
 Teen Shale Network is an effort to help teenagers from State College Area High school and a few other high schools in the northeast to sample and analyze water quality data in the area of shale gas development.

 Pitt is facilitating identification and communication with water sampling groups in the western part of PA and the Devonian shale gas region and will host one of the annual ShaleNetwork meetings.
-Environmental engineer and co-Investigator Jorge D. Abad is supervising Pitt graduate student, Cesar Simon.
-Specific questions of interest to the Pitt team include the following:
+Specific questions of interest to the Pitt team have included the following:

 How do the flow hydrodynamics modulate the mixing processes of contaminants throughout the streams and are they important for developing appropriate protocols for water chemistry sampling?
 Are the above protocols similar for small streams (e.g. Fonner Run and Bates Fork) and large river systems (e.g. Monongahela River)?
 What are temporal and spatial scales for the mixing processes for different contaminant species?
 What relationships can be observed between hydrogeochemical and hydrological observations and locations of Marcellus shale extraction points as well as population density or land use characteristics?